 Michelin-Starred Restaurants in Milan and Lombardy

-The 2023 edition of the Michelin guide also set a record for Bartolini.
-His restaurant Anima at the Milano Verticale hotel received its first Michlin star, so, with 12 Michelin stars, he continues to uphold the honor of Italy’s most-starred chef.
-In addition to Anima and his three-star restaurant at MUDEC, Bartolni’s repertoire includes Locanda Sant’Uffizio in Piedmont (two); l’Osteria Il Poggio Rosso in Tuscany (one); Glam at Palazzo Venart in Venice (two); Locanda del Sant’Uffizio in Monferrato (one); La Trattoria Enrico Bartolini at Castiglione della Pescaia in Maremma (one), and Casual Ristorante in Bergamo (one).
+The 2024 Italian Michelin guide set a record for Bartolini.
+His restaurant Bluh Furore at the Amalfi Coast’s five-star Furore Grand Hotel received a Michelin star, bringing his total stars to 13, an honor that upholds his status of Italy’s most- and the world’s second-most-starred chef.
+In addition to the previously mentioned restaurants, Bartolini’s repertoire includes Anima at the Milano Verticale (one), Locanda Sant’Uffizio in Piedmont (two); l’Osteria Il Poggio Rosso in Tuscany (one); Glam at Palazzo Venart in Venice (two); Locanda del Sant’Uffizio in Monferrato (one); La Trattoria Enrico Bartolini at Castiglione della Pescaia in Maremma (one), and Villa Elena in Bergamo (one).

-Anyhoo, here’s a look at the Michelin-starred restaurants in Milan as well as in Lombardy in general—it’s divvied according to provinces with the town, city, comune, or village in parentheses.
+Anyhoo, here’s a look at the Michelin-starred restaurants in Milan as well as in Lombardy in general—it’s divided according to provinces with the town, city, comune, or village in parentheses.
 For Milan, I only included parentheses for the one restaurant that’s in the province of Milan, but not the city proper like the rest.
-Those in italics indicate one of the Michelin Guide’s seven new Lombardy additions.
+Those in italics indicate new additions to the Michelin Guide.

 Milan